lshtm-genomics/omics-course/docs/introduction/assembly-and-third-gen-sequencing.md

     === "Question 2"
         See if you can spot the statistics we mentioned above.
 Compare the size of the reference with the size of the assembly.
 Are they different?
     === "Answer 2"
-        Quast report includes information on statistics N50, Genome fraction and Maximum contig size that were mentioned before as well as additional metrics worth exploring.
+        QUAST report includes information on statistics N50, Genome fraction and Maximum contig size that were mentioned before as well as additional metrics worth exploring.
 Average contig size can be additionally calculated by dividing values from fields `Total length (>= 0 bp)` and `# contigs (>= 0 bp)` or directly from FASTA file with external tools for example `seqmagick`.
-It is advised to look at a variety of metrics and supporting analyses to determine quality of assembly.
+It is advised that you look at a variety of metrics and supporting analyses to determine quality of assembly.

 High depth of coverage is essential to obtain high quality assembled genomes.
 It is always the case that contig sizes drop when coverage decreases under a certain value, generally considered to be 50x, although such threshold will depend on the size and repeat content of the sequenced genome.
-A coverage limit is reached above which no improvement on assembly metrics is observed.
+A coverage limit is reached above which no improvement in assembly metrics is observed.
 As shown to the left, coverage greater that 50x does not significantly improve N50 in an assembly, although such thresholds will not necessarily be the same for other genomes, the principles apply for all.

 ![assembly_3](../img/assembly_3.jpeg)

 More data requires more memory too, as the lower graph demonstrates.
-Again the figures are genome specific but it is easy to see how large computers can quickly become necessary as coverage and genome size increase.
+Again, the figures are genome specific but it is easy to see how large computers can quickly become necessary as coverage and genome size increase.
 (Illumina, 2009).

 You can also assess genome assembly quality using BUSCO (Benchmarking Universal Single-Copy Orthologs).
 BUSCO evaluates how complete your genome, gene set, or transcriptome is by checking for the presence of conserved genes that are expected to appear as single copies in nearly all organisms within a given lineage.
 It provides a detailed breakdown of complete, fragmented, and missing orthologs, helping you identify potential gaps or redundancies in your assembly.
 This makes BUSCO a widely trusted tool for validating both the accuracy and biological completeness of genomic data.

-Lets run BUSCO now
+Let's run BUSCO now

 ```
+conda deactivate

 conda activate busco

 busco -i short/scaffolds.fasta -l bacteria_odb10 -o busco_output -m genome -c 4

 conda deactivate
 ```
 The `-l` parameter lets you select a specific lineage database to use for BUSCO analysis, and there are many different options available.
 For example, when assembling the tick genome in previous work, the Arthropoda database was used.
-To choose the most appropriate database for your genome, visit the NCBI taxonomy page for your organism, find the relevant lineage information, and then select the closest BUSCO database based on that lineage from the busco database [list](https://busco-data.ezlab.org/v5/data/lineages/).
+To choose the most appropriate database for your genome, visit the NCBI taxonomy page for your organism, find the relevant lineage information, and then select the closest BUSCO database based on that lineage from the BUSCO database [list](https://busco-data.ezlab.org/v5/data/lineages/).

 The `-m` parameter in BUSCO specifies the mode of analysis, which determines the type of input data being assessed.
 It can take three main values: genome, transcriptome, and proteins.
 The genome mode is used for genome assemblies, the transcriptome mode is for RNA-seq data, and the proteins mode is for analysing protein sequences.
 Choosing the correct mode ensures that BUSCO searches for the appropriate set of single-copy orthologs based on the type of data you're analysing.

 !!! question
     === "Question 3"
-        Check out the busco summary txt file for how many single copy orthologs it found, is it a good assembly?
+        Check out the BUSCO summary txt file for how many single copy orthologs it found, is it a good assembly?
     === "Answer 3"
-        We get a good result from busco, with ~97% of busco groups found
+        We get a good result from BUSCO, with ~97% of BUSCO groups found
     === "Question 4"
-        Using the -m information above, can you find a more specific database we can search against to get a better busco score relative to our genome.
+        Using the -m information above, can you find a more specific database we can search against to get a better BUSCO score relative to our genome.
     === "Answer 4"
-        Yes, following the lineage tree that ncbi provides we can see that mycobacteriaceae_odb12 exists, so we can use that to check our busco score rather than the broad bacteria one.
+        Yes, following the lineage tree that ncbi provides we can see that mycobacteriaceae_odb12 exists, so we can use that to check our BUSCO score rather than the broad bacteria one.

 ## Exercise 3: Gap closing